techidaily/site-win11-tips/source/_posts/overcoming-disconnection-issues-with-ea-services-in-win.md

  Your device needs to be connected to a reliable internet connection to connect to EA servers successfully.
 Before investigating the issue further, check whether the internet is even connected.

  If it is, check the stability of your internet connection.
-Try any of the[best websites to test your internet speed for free](https://www.makeuseof.com/best-free-websites-test-internet-speed/) and compare it to what you should be getting with your broadband plan.
+Try any of the [best websites to test your internet speed for free](https://www.makeuseof.com/best-free-websites-test-internet-speed/) and compare it to what you should be getting with your broadband plan.

 ![internet speed test](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/internet-speed-test.jpg)